-You can use InfraNodus to perform sentiment analysis of customer reviews.
-By default, we offer an automatic import function from many Amazon country-specific websites as well as Audible.
+You can use InfraNodus text analysis platform to perform sentiment analysis of customer product review data.
+By default, we offer an automatic import function from the Amazon country-specific websites as well as Audible.

 You can also use your own data and the same approach using our CSV import app.
-You would then need to create a CSV spreadsheet where one column contains the customer reviews and the other column contains the rating or the sentiment.
+You would then need to create a CSV spreadsheet where one column contains product reviews and the other column contains the rating or sentiment.

 The approach we propose can be used to effectively: